tomaskala/website/content/posts/cryptopals-set-6.md

 When the public exponent is 3, the RSA encryption (or, in this case, signature verification) reduces to a simple cubing:

 ```
-c := m^E mod N = m^3 mod N
+c := m^e mod N = m^3 mod N
 ```

 When the message is sufficiently small, cubing it won't exceed the modulus N, meaning that the modulo operation is not applied and the key isn't used at all.
-Nowadays the most common value of E is 2^16 + 1 = 65537, but historically E=3 was often used to speed up the computation.
+Nowadays the most common value of e is 2^16 + 1 = 65537, but historically e=3 was often used to speed up the computation.
 It isn't unsafe by itself, but when it meets the other bugs described below, it opens an attack vector.

 The PKCS#1 v1.5 padding algorithm (no longer recommended, but still sometimes implemented for backwards compatibility) looks like this: